ltung7/idosell/readme.md

 ## Debugging

-Use function getParams() to retrieve request parameters as Javascript Object.
+You can use the *getParams()* function to retrieve request parameters as Javascript Object.

 ```javascript
 const orderRequest = idosellRequest.getOrders.ordersSerialNumbers([123, 456, 789]).getParams();